Reading Time: 3 minutes

 It is not always necessary for an individual to receive Lortab addiction treatment in an inpatient center.
 However, in some instances, this can be a beneficial option for recovery.
-Call 800-654-0987 now to find the right rehab program for your needs and to put an end to your substance abuse.

 How Severe Is Lortab Addiction?